Why should we drink half a liter of celery stem juice daily?

 Celery stem juice has to travel quite a distance on its journey.
 Its first obstacle is often in the mouth – bacteria, leftover toothpaste or mouthwash.
 (Be sure to rinse your mouth thoroughly with water after brushing your teeth and before drinking celery stalk juice to get rid of any toothpaste or mouthwash residue.
 It's even better to wait until teeth after drinking your morning celery juice.)

 Next is the esophagus, where the celery juice encounters additional bacteria, ammonia deposits, and unproductive, harmful acids.
 The next obstacle is in the lower part of the stomach, just before the duodenum (the entrance to the small intestine).
-Just before the duodenum is a small bulge, and depending on a person's age, it can itself be filled with decades - sometimes 30-40 years - of debris that has accumulated and weighed down this small space.
+Just in front of the duodenum is a small bulge, and depending on a person's age, it can itself be filled with decades - sometimes 30-40 years - of debris that has accumulated and weighed down this small space.
 These residues can be from proteins, fats, preservatives, hardened ammonia, acids and others, all of which corrode and turn into sludge.
 The sodium cluster salts of celery stalk juice begin to remove this old pile of toxic sludge, slowly dissolving it over time.

 So first the celery stalk juice has to get through these hurdles.
-Then, as the celery juice moves through the duodenum, it usually encounters an influx of Helicobacter pylori, strep , and other varieties of bacteria—because most people live with undiagnosed cases of these bacteria.
+Then, as the celery juice moves through the duodenum, it usually encounters an influx of Helicobacter pylori, strep, and other varieties of bacteria—because most people live with undiagnosed cases of these bacteria.
 Celery juice has to fight to maintain itself and stay active in this battle, which is doubly difficult because it has already been weakened from dealing with brushing residue and mouth bacteria; ammonia, acid and more bacteria in the esophagus; and debris as it left the stomach.

 As it passes through the duodenum, celery stalk juice is bombarded with acids, because the pH balance in most people's bodies is "out of whack" internally these days.
 It's not like we're automatically alkaline.
 Of course, if someone is healthy, their body's pH balance will be fairly balanced, and celery juice won't have to do much work in this regard.
 However, most people are full of bacteria, and this is a big acid producer.
 Unproductive diets and punitive stress levels are also heartburn producers.
 As soon as we take our first sip, celery stalk juice begins to alter the body's internal pH, starting in the mouth and continuing down the digestive tract.
 It's almost like an explosion as the celery stalk juice tries to reverse the high acidity, which is another source that neutralizes it on its journey through our body.